 Reaching at least 1 million sequenced genomes in the EU by 2022 is a collaborative task, which will involve a variety of stakeholders – health professionals, specialists, researchers, decision-makers, patient organisations and others.

 Implementation of the Declaration

-The Signatory Member States had their Kick-Off meeting on 21 September 2018 in Brussels.
-Since then, they meet regularly and collaborate all together and in specialised working groups to make sure that by 2022 there will be a research cohort of at least 1 million sequenced genomes accessible in the EU.
-Read the summary reports from the meetings.
+The signatory Member States had their kick-off meeting on 21 September 2018 in Brussels.
+Since then, they meet regularly and collaborate all together and in 11 specialised working groups to make sure that by 2022 there will be a research cohort of at least 1 million sequenced genomes accessible in the EU.

-The Declaration on genomics cooperation: ‘Towards access to at least 1 million sequenced genomes in the EU by 2022’, was launched on Digital Day 2018 and is signed already by 20 Member States (Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Finland, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Spain, Sweden and the UK).
+The Declaration on genomics cooperation: ‘Towards access to at least 1 million sequenced genomes in the EU by 2022’, was launched on Digital Day 2018 and is signed already by 22 Member States (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Spain and Sweden), the UK and Norway.
 The initiative is also open to countries of the European Economic Area and the European Free Trade Association.
 It is part of the EU’s agenda for the Digital Transformation of Health and Care, as set out in its recently adopted Communication.